 From September 1915 to February 1916, Liesching took part in the Serbian campaign.
 He was deployed with the “Schwere Funkenstation”, the heavy radio station no. 37, an intelligence corps that accompanied the advance of the 11th army against Serbia and ensured that messages could be transmitted within the army using telecommunications equipment.

 There are two photo albums that document his stay in Hungary, Serbia and North Macedonia.
 The images show scenes from everyday life, people, as well as towns and villages.

 Album I (digitized photo album):

-Serbia between September 1915 and February 1916 (digitized photo album)
+Serbia and Macedonia between September 1915 and February 1916

-The archive was taken over from family ownership in the year 2006.
+The archive comprises two photo albums with 209 and 158 glued-in photographs and 288 individual images (negatives, slides and prints).
+The archive was taken over from family ownership in the year 2005.

 The cataloguing and digitization have been completed.